 Swimming in La Mina Falls

 First, be sure to wear shoes when you go into the water.
 The rocks around (and under) the water are slippery, uneven, and sharp.
 You should wear old sneakers, water shoes or something like Crocs.
+And be careful….did we mention their are some hidden underwater rocks and all the rocks are slippery!

 Second, when you enter the water just walk straight in toward the center of the water fall.
 Don’t be fooled by the steps over to the right (when you’re facing the falls) that lead down to the edge of the water.
 The bottom of the pool on the right hand side drops off quickly and the rocks under the water are more uneven.
 If you just wade in from the center, the bottom has a more gradual slope and the rocks are a little easier to navigate.